tikokito123/Go-authenticate/ReadME.md

-Hey there :), here is a little guide about the app and how to use it... the app is simple... you have a home page, you can sign up and then see all the users in the db... very secured I know :D (it was... hmm... it was a joke). the app has unit testing, dockerfile and ci/cd.
+Hey there :), here is a little guide about the app and how to use it... the app is simple... you have a home page, you can sign up and then see all the users in the db... very secured I know :D (it was... hmm... it was a joke). the app has unit testing, dockerfile and ci/cd using github actions.
 I used packer to build an ami with docker inside it.
 So you don't need to worry about building the docker image or pulling it. everything is ready!

 You upload the app on aws, the app will have 2 instances, both on the same region but different azs,